Gendin’s Journal – The Lords of Rendelshod

 Jxtl was, at best, a fool.
 His own arrogance defined his doom, much as Epixenie’s arrogance led to her own.
 A mere few centuries later a half-elven thief dared to raid Jxtl’s treasure room and stole that fateful blade.
 He managed to lose it before demons caught him and meted their version of justice on him.
 But the die was cast –8,000 years later Stemtarp recovered his blade, and in short order the other seventeen recovered theirs.
 Once all were assembled, they set out to destroy Jxtl.

 Lesson 2?
 Never spend time gloating that could be used to eliminate your enemies.
-Gloating over an enemy’s grave is far smarter than gloating over their living body.
+Gloating over an enemy’s grave is far wiser than gloating over their living (or undead) body.

 Lesson 3?
 Never believe that you are infallible.
 Jxtl firmly believed that Stemtarp’s blade would remain in his possession and their doom was without end.